 If you’re like us, gender and racial equity really matter to you, and waiting on the sidelines isn’t enough.
+In Illinois, we now have a No Salary History law to help advance pay equity — learn all about it and your rights here! — and that’s a great first step, but we know there’s more to do.
 There are so many injustices in the world and in the workplace, and you want to take action and make a difference.
 You want to be on the right side of history.

 That’s awesome!
 We can help you do that!
 Here are some ways you can raise your voice effectively for change.
 Because together, we are stronger.

 1. Advocate For Yourself and Others at Work.

 Despite huge advances in the last five decades, we still have not achieved equity at work.
 Women are half the U.S. labor force, but we still earn less than men.
 We’re more than twice as likely to work in jobs with poverty wages.
 We still face sexual harassment and pregnancy discrimination.
 Too few of us can take paid time off to care for ourselves and our families.
 And discrimination based on our race, immigration status, sexual orientation, faith, or disability can intersect with gender discrimination to create additional roadblocks to opportunity.
 So one important want to advocate for equity is to advocate for change at work!